workerJS/workerjs/README.md

 At that moment it is very important to be able to be able to split application into peaces and tackle problems independently.

-### What are benefits of splicing application into peaces?
+### What are benefits of splicing application into pieces?

  * Ability develop pieces with different tools
  * Ability to run multiple instances of same application part